SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 The photogenic nave of the basilica, the windows of its dome peeking just above the triumphal arc.
 The bands of paintwork on the walls and on the pilasters, which are at eye-level, cannot stand up to scrutiny, but the trompe l’oeil on the ceilings, cornices, and over the arched windows succeed in imparting a vision of grandeur.

-The Basilica Menor de Inmaculada Concepción is 156 years old, but the first church that stood on its site was erected 432 years ago in 1581 by an Augustinian priest, Padre Diego Mojica.
+The Basilica Menor de Inmaculada Concepción is 156 years old.
+But in 1581, over 430 years ago, Augustinian priest, Padre Diego Mojica, erected the first church that stood on its site.
 Dedicated to Inmaculada Concepción de Nuestra Señora, the first structure was made of wood.
-Then, a large and fortified church complex was built on the site over the course of four decades, from 1682-1721, with a high watchtower and artileriya added to the convento in 1693, to espy and repel sea bandits.
+Over the course of four decades, from 1682 to 1721, the parish built a large and fortified church complex in the same location.
+In 1693, the complex gained a high watchtower and artileriya added to the convento to espy and repel sea bandits.

 READ MORE: Sculpted illusions at the Basilica Minor of Immaculate Conception in Batangas

-According to several sources, including the marker outside the basilica, the second church was torn down, and a third church began construction in the mid-1800s.
-No reasons are given for why the second church had to be demolished, but it is likely that it had been severely compromised by two destructive earthquakes that happened in 1852, on September 16 and December 24.
+Several sources, including the marker outside the basilica, indicate that the second church was demolished in the mid-1800s to make way for the construction of a third church.
+The reason for the demolition remains unclear, but it likely stemmed from the severe damage caused by two destructive earthquakes that struck in 1852, on September 16 and December 24.

 To the right of the staircase spiraling up to the choir loft is the doorway leading to the baptistery.
 Baptisteries were traditionally located near the entrance/narthex, to symbolize the entry of the newly baptized member into the church.